adh319/Lunox/README.md

 DISABLE_YOUTUBE = false #Enable or disable youtube feature "true/false".
 Disabling this will make "autoplay" command useless!!!

 #PORU DETAILS
-PLAY_SOURCE = ytmsearch #Default source to play the searched songs NODE_NAME = Lunox #Name of the lavalink, could be anything NODE_HOST = localhost #Host of the lavalink
+PLAY_SOURCE = ytmsearch #Default source to play the searched songs (ytmsearch, ytsearch, scsource).
+More?
+Use LavaSrc plugin NODE_NAME = Lunox #Name of the lavalink, could be anything NODE_HOST = localhost #Host of the lavalink
 NODE_PORT = 2333 #Port of the lavalink